Lobster Tail Recipe

 First, preheat oven to 500 degrees Fahrenheit.

 Then, use your hands to loosen up the lobster meat.
-Pull the lobster meat upward and settle it on top of the lobster shell.
+Pull the lobster meat upward and settle it on top of the lobster tail shell.

-Place butterflied lobster tails on a pan.
+Place butterflied lobster tails on a baking sheet.

 In a small bowl, combine melted butter, minced garlic and paprika.

 Pour this melted butter mixture all over lobster meat.

 Cook for 9 to 10 minutes or until meat is opaque and no longer translucent.